 The short answer is yes.
-A home seller can back out of a home sale for several reasons, but fortunately, it’s very uncommon..
+A home seller can back out of an accepted offer on a house for several reasons, but fortunately, it’s very uncommon.
 Seller’s are usually highly motivated to make the real estate transaction happen for their own personal gain which is why when they do change their mind, it leaves buyers confused and upset.

 When buyers back out of a transaction, they often are financially liable due to the amount of earnest money they put down.
 Earnest money deposits show that a buyer is serious by putting some skin in the game, which can be a significant amount of money (about 1-2% of the home purchase price)

 While home sellers don’t have to offer any sort of indication that they are serious via earnest money, that doesn’t mean that there aren’t any ramifications for backing out of a real estate contract.
 Below are when home sellers can and cannot back out of a home sale and why they would consider doing such a thing.